secwexen/security-playbooks/playbooks/triage/suspicious-login-triage.md

 - lateral movement;
 - other security alerts.

+Determine:

+- number of failed authentication attempts;
+- time period;
+- source distribution;
+- targeted accounts;
+- targeted services;
+- whether a successful authentication followed suspicious failures;
+- whether unexpected MFA or identity changes occurred;
-Determine whether suspicious authentication was followed by additional activity on the same host or account.
+- whether suspicious authentication was followed by additional endpoint or network activity.

+A large volume of authentication failures across multiple accounts may indicate password spraying or brute-force activity and should be correlated with the relevant detection and hunting workflows.

-### Step 8 — Assess Account Compromise
+### Step 6 — Assess Account Compromise

 Assess whether the evidence is consistent with credential misuse.